 Although it is only early in the project, the effects are becoming apparent.
 In previous years on hot summer days the cattle often spent much time in the buildings, but now they are much more content outside because shade is available.
 The system is further modulating micro-climate as convection currents are being created by warm air in the centre of alleys rising thus drawing in the cooler air from beneath the trees.
 During arid spells, as exemplified by the summer of 2022, it is often commented how green the farm appears.
 Farmers visiting at the height of summer are amazed that the cattle are not bothered by biting/nuisance flies when grazing alongside the walnut trees as the odour of the foliage is a strong deterrent.
 Observations on cattle browsing continue to interest.
-If they are on excellent grazing, they will often browse tree foliage in preference, most especially elm and ash.
+Even if they are on excellent grazing, they will often browse tree foliage in preference, most especially elm and ash.
 Trees such as Robinias and English Elm provide suckers in the pasture from late spring to early autumn which are readily consumed by the cattle.
-As the quality of fodder diminishes, then the variety of trees taken increases as seemingly does the neck lengths of the animals as they graze below and above the fence.
+As the quality of fodder diminishes, then the variety of tree foliage browsed increases as seemingly does the neck lengths of the animals as they graze below and above the electric fence.
 Only Araucarias, Gingkos and Phellodendron have never been browsed.
 Cattle will even eat astringent walnut leaves if they are hungry enough, though this is a significant indicator that more forage needs to be provided.

 The farm is open to group visits by prior appointment.
-A large variety of tree species is available for sale during visits, though numbers of each are small.